Yngve Stiernspetz

 Yngve Stiernspetz (27 April 1887 – 4 April 1945) was a Swedish gymnast who competed in the 1912 Summer Olympics.
 He was part of the Swedish team that won the all-around Swedish system event.

-After graduating from a high school Stiernspetz enlisted to the Swedish artillery.
-He was promoted to captain in 1925, and two years later became head of the Småland Artillery Regiment.
+After graduating from high school, Stiernspetz enlisted in the Swedish artillery.
+He was promoted to captain in 1925 and two years later became head of the Småland Artillery Regiment.
 In 1931, he was awarded with the Order of the Sword.